 If one of your family members was killed in a railroad accident, you may be entitled to compensation.
 It is important to consult a FELA or railroad accident attorney as soon as possible to ensure your rights are protected.

-Remember though, there are is limitation of time in which you can bring a FELA claim, so be sure to contact a lawyer as soon as possible.
+Remember though, there is a limitation of time in which you can bring a FELA claim, so be sure to contact a lawyer as soon as possible.

 Contact us Today